MicrosoftDocs/navdevitpro-content-pr/developer/devenv-al-control-statements.md

 exit([<Value>])
 ```

  An exit statement is used to interrupt the execution of a AL trigger.
 The interruption occurs even when the code is executed inside a loop or a similar structure.
-The exit statement is also used when a local function should return a value.
+The exit statement is also used when a local method should return a value.

- Using exit without a parameter in a local function corresponds to using the parameter value 0.
-The AL function will return the value 0 or '' (empty string).
+ Using exit without a parameter in a local method corresponds to using the parameter value 0.
+The AL method will return the value 0 or '' (empty string).

  A compile-time error occurs if exit is called by using a return parameter from either of the following:

 -   System-defined triggers.

--   Local functions that do not return a value.
+-   Local methods that do not return a value.

 #### Example
- The following example shows the use of the exit statement in a local function.
+ The following example shows the use of the exit statement in a local method.
 Assume that the if statement is used to detect an error.
-If the error condition is met, then execution is stopped and the local function returns the error code 1.
+If the error condition is met, then execution is stopped and the local method returns the error code 1.

 ```
 for I := 1 to 1000 do begin